 Cynthia Robinson is president of the Robertson Foundation for Government (RFG) where she directs grantmaking, management and operations, strategic planning, and stakeholder relations for RFG’s support of public service leadership development with an emphasis on foreign policy, international relations, and national security.

 Cynthia has more than 25 years of experience across the nonprofit, foundation, academic, and government sectors with U.S. and international scientific, environmental, education, and member associations.
-Prior to her current role, for 13 years she was at the American Association for the Advancement of Science.
+Prior to her current role, for 13 years she was at the American Association for the Advancement of Science (AAAS).
 There she directed the AAAS Science & Technology Policy Fellowships, a nationally recognized STEM civic engagement program that places more than 275 fellows annually in the executive, judicial and legislative branches of U.S. federal government to support evidence-informed policymaking.
 She also served as senior policy advisor in the AAAS Center of Science, Policy and Society Programs, advising on the creation and operation of fellowship programs in the U.S. and internationally.

 Before joining AAAS in 2004, Cynthia directed fellowships focusing on the environment and conservation, with the Pew Fellows Program in Marine Conservation, and the Leopold Leadership Program.
 She has also worked in program management and communications in the sustainability for education realm, healthcare, and community development.